A Checklist for Sending Your Child to College

-"There are usually a lot of emotions stirring around as the anticipation of going off to college draws closer," she says.
-"I remember when we were on the countdown.
-There were days when I thought the first day of college couldn't get here fast enough.
-I decided that was God's way of preparing you to say goodbye."
+“There are usually a lot of emotions stirring around as the anticipation of going off to college draws closer,” she says.
+“I remember when we were on the countdown.
+There were days when I thought the first day of college couldn’t get here fast enough.
+I decided that was a way of preparing you to say goodbye.”

 - Make a copy of everything in their wallet in case they lose it, which will probably happen at least once.

 - Mark all the upcoming events on your calendar.
-Don't forget parent's weekend, sports events you plan to attend, Christmas and spring breaks and even the mid-term and finals schedule.
-Make hotel reservations early for events such as parent's weekend and airline reservations for your student's Thanksgiving and winter breaks.
+Don’t forget parent’s weekend, sports events you plan to attend, Christmas and spring breaks and even the mid-term and finals schedule.
+Make hotel and/or travel reservations early for events such as parent’s weekend and airline reservations for your student’s Thanksgiving and winter breaks.

-- If they don't know how to do their laundry, teach them then let them do their thing.
-The first time Hippler visited visit one of her sons, she noticed a stack of sheets in his laundry basket.
+- If they don’t know how to do their laundry, teach them then let them do their thing.
+The first time Hippler visited one of her sons, she noticed a stack of sheets in his laundry basket.
 He explained that he put all three sets of sheets on his bed at once so he could pull off the top fitted and flat sheets and be ready to go.
 Then he waited until they were all dirty to wash them.
-It's not the way she would have done it, but it worked for him.
+It’s not the way she would have done it, but it worked for him.